Clean a 1911 – Cleaning Is a Crucial Part of Gun Maintenance

 Depress Mag release button, and slide the magazine out of the mag well.
 Next, clear the chamber, rack back the slide, and lock it back using the slide catch.
 Confirm this is clear a MINIMUM of 3 times.

 Check and clear the magazine.
-Also confirm 3 times, because most accidents occur when cleaning a gun.
+Also confirm 3 times, because most accidents occur when cleaning a gun especially when you clean a 1911.

 Disassembling the 1911 Pistol